 Course description: Exploration of mortgages, credit scores, stock market, national/international finance

 - The election was a HUGE part of our conversation, and specifically the stock market.
-We spent close to an hour a day for quite a while on current events discussions and email exchanges with Sarah from about October onward.
+We spent close to an hour a day for quite a while on current events discussions and email exchanges with Ashar from about October onward.

-- As it turns out, we wrapped up Sarah’s school year by selling our home and buying a new one.
+- As it turns out, we wrapped up Ashar’s school year by selling our home and buying a new one.
 Nothing like a crash course in mortgages and real estate to contribute to an economics credit!